wddimple6/afkak/README.md

 # License

 Copyright 2013, David Arthur under Apache License, v2.0.
+See `LICENSE` Copyright 2014, Cyan Inc under Apache License, v2.0.
 See `LICENSE`

 # Status

-The current version of this package is **0.9.1** and is compatible with
+The current version of this package is **0.1.0** and is compatible with

 Kafka broker versions
 - 0.8.0